 1. Identify A “Safe Zone”

-Depending on how much of a disaster your closet is, it may feel overwhelming deciding where to start.
-We suggest finding a place that you’re most comfortable with.
+Depending on how much of a disaster your closet is, it may feel overwhelming deciding how to organize your closet and picking a place to start.
+We suggest finding a comfortable place that will give you a quick win, boosting your de-cluttering confidence.
 For example, start by lining up all of your shoes from most to least favorite, or from most to least important.
 If you have work shoes that you wear on a weekly basis, they should be at the front of the line.
 If you have a pair of shoes that were only worn for one special event, determine their significance.
 Why does that pair of shoes earn a spot in your closet?
 They may have sentimental value, or maybe you keep persuading yourself that they will serve a purpose for another outfit, sometime in the future.
-We’re hoping this first step of identifying a safe zone will help you prioritize, so that you start to feel comfortable tossing some items.
+We’re hoping this first step in optimizing closet storage, identifying a safe zone, will help you prioritize so that you start to feel comfortable tossing some items.

 Just as you did with your shoes, we suggest you do the same process with your jackets, blouses, jeans, etc.